 Ground-level ozone is a pollutant of regional concern.
-Ozone is formed each day when emissions of ozone precursors, ROG and NOX, react in the presence of sunlight.
+Ozone is formed each day when emissions of ozone precursors, ROG and NO_X, react in the presence of sunlight.
 Because of the diurnal nature of ozone formation, the mass emissions of ozone precursors are analyzed on a daily basis.
-Additionally, $PM{10}$ and $PM{2.5}$ are a local and regional concern, emitted daily from vehicle travel, and therefore analyzed on both a daily basis and an annual basis.
-The evaluation of a project's daily mass emissions of ROG, $NO_X$ , $PM{10}$ and $PM{2.5}$ (and annual emissions of PM) pertains, in part, to the following questions regarding air quality from the Environmental Checklist Form (Appendix G) of the State CEQA Guidelines:
+PM{10} and $PM{2.5}$ are a local and regional concern, therefore analyzed on both a daily basis and an annual basis.
+The evaluation of a project's daily mass emissions of ROG, NO{X} , PM{10} and $PM{2.5}$ (and annual emissions of PM) pertains, in part, to the following questions regarding air quality from the Environmental Checklist Form (Appendix G) of the State CEQA Guidelines: